Many Victorian renters are impacted by the coronavirus (COVID-19) pandemic, which will in turn affect many tenancies.

 The Victorian Government has announced a new package to support renters facing COVID-19-related financial hardship.

 Your first step should be to speak with your landlord or real estate agent to arrange a rent reduction.
+Dear Landlord can help you to draft a letter to your landlord for a rent reduction.
 Justice Connect recommends offering to pay no more than 30% of your current income towards the rent.

 It is important to make sure that you get any agreement in writing and that you register your agreement with Consumer Affairs Victoria.